 The Pentair/Sta-Rite System 2 Mod D.E.
 Filter's unique design provides two major advantages over traditional-style D.E. filters: its single cartridge style module replaces the more complicated multi-grid assemblies that are difficult to clean and reassemble; and its unique balanced-flow tank design maximizes the use of the module’s surface area to trap more dirt and reduce the frequency of cleaning.
 This guide shows you how to clean a Sta-Rite System 2 Mod D.E.
 Filter.
 As water flows through the D.E. coated folds of this cartridge filter, the folds will become clogged, water will not flow thru the filter as easily, and pressure within the filter will increase.
 Operationally, with water flow down, you will not be turning you pool water as frequently and your pool decontaminates will start to build up.
 It's time to clean your filter.
 As a general rule of thumb, your filter should be clean at least once a month during the summer and every other month if running in the winter.

+OK, to start, even from a professional standpoint, this can be bit messy and your feet are more than likely to get wet.
+Wear an old pair of shoes (no Florsheim’s) and wear rubber gloves.
 You will also reach a point once the top is off that you will see the large rubber O-ring (Cord-Ring/Body Ring) which seals the whole filter.
 Inspect it closely, if it is loose or stretched in any way, replace it immediately!
 If you try to put the top on and the gasket is bad, you are spinning your wheels.
 It is a fruitless endeavor that brings no satisfaction.
 If you haven’t cleaned this filter for a while, do yourself a favor and order a new one and just replace it (app. $35.00)

+THIS PROCEDURE HAS BEEN CHANGED.
+RELEASE THE PRESSURE IN THE TANK BY OPENING THE BOTTOM DRAIN VALVE BEFORE LOOSENING THE LOCK RING.
 Loosen the ring around the middle of the filter tank counter clockwise.
 Some models have a release lever that you have to push down while you do this.
 This can be tricky, be patient.
 Take off lock ring.
 (Note on some models the ring will not come off entirely, it will only loosen.
 Leave it turned as far as it will go.)

-Turn on the pump for a few seconds and then off again.
+IGNORE THIS PARAGRAPH "Turn on the pump for a few seconds and then off again.
 The lid will pop off.
-You may have to pull the lid up, and/or do it again.
-Remove the top.
+You may have to pull the lid up, and/or do it again."

-Note: This is where you will get wet as the water drains from the top of the pump.
+IGNORE THIS PARAGRAPH "Note: This is where you will get wet as the water drains from the top of the pump.
 Is there an easier way to do this?
 Not really.
-You can try and pull the top off but because it has been sealed under pressure, it is on tight.
+You can try and pull the top off but because it has been sealed under pressure, it is on tight. "

 Place your feet firmly on the ground and pull the filter straight out.
 Many of these systems have lots of pipes around it so be careful and safe.
 At the bottom of the filter there is a 3” port hole that fits onto the hole inside the filter.
 When you put this back together, it is important that the two pieces match up.